Hedge and Mutual Funds' Fees and the Separation of Private Investments: Main Result

 \subsection{Solution and Discussion}

 The main result identifies the manager's optimal policies, and the corresponding welfare.
-The result below is proved in the case that risk aversion is logarithmic, or lower ($\gamma\le 1$), hence it allows to understand the risk-neutral limit $\gamma\downarrow 0$.
+The result below is proved in the case of logarithmic risk aversion ($\gamma=1$), or lower ($\gamma\le 1$), and hence allows to understand the risk-neutral limit $\gamma\downarrow 0$.
 We conjecture that the same result remains valid for risk aversion greater than one, but we cannot offer a formal proof for this case.

 In the next two theorems, $\gamma\in (0,1]$ denotes the manager's relative risk aversion. \begin{theorem}[Hedge Funds] For a hedge fund manager compensated by high-water mark performance fees with rate $0<\alpha<1$, the investment policies